Perhaps the real story behind the 19th c. success of Birmingham.

-Warwickshire County Cricket Club has its headquarters at Edgbaston, and is a perpetually recognised
+Warwickshire County Cricket Club has its headquarters at Edgbaston, and is a perpetually recognised test match ground.

 In the 1970s, the National Exhibition Centre (NEC) was built, 10 miles southeast of the centre, close to Birmingham International Airport.
 Although it is actually just inside neighbouring Solihull, it was instigated, and largely owned, by Birmingham Council, and is thought by most people to be in the city.
 It has been expanded several times since then.